22 Farmhouse Kitchen Cabinet Ideas & Color Options

 Image courtesy of ProCraft Cabinetry

-The right hardware can add the perfect finishing touch to your farmhouse kitchen cabinets.
+The proper hardware can add the perfect finishing touch to your farmhouse kitchen cabinets.
 Some popular options include:

 Knobs — Knobs are a classic choice for farmhouse kitchens and can be found in various materials and finishes (like brass, nickel, or porcelain).
 They’re also easy to install and can be swapped out easily if you want to update your look.

-Pulls—Cabinet pulls come in many styles, from sleek and modern to ornate and traditional.
+Pulls—Cabinet pulls are available in a wide range of styles, from sleek and modern to ornate and traditional.
 They’re an excellent choice for both functional and decorative purposes.

 Hardware Options